su-guru/java-kafka-docker-app/README.md

 http://localhost:8082/java-kafka-docker/
 ```

-After checking, access resource like below.
+After checking, access resource like below.<br>
 http://localhost:8082/java-kafka-docker/resouces/kafka?param1=TEST

-you can see the parameter you request on your console like this.
+you can see the parameter you request on your console like this.<br>
 "TEST : this is the record from producer client"

 ## Links